sfigg/commercialization-public/docset/customize/mdm/implement-server-side-mobile-application-management.md

 ## Integration with Azure Active Directory

 MAM on Windows is integrated with Azure Active Directory (Azure AD) identity service.
 The MAM service supports Azure AD integrated authentication for the user and the device during enrollment and the downloading of MAM policies.
-MAM integration with Azure AD is similar to [mobile device management (MDM) integration](azure-active-directory-integration-with-mdm.md).
+MAM integration with Azure AD is similar to mobile device management (MDM) integration.
+See [Azure Active Directory integration with MDM](azure-active-directory-integration-with-mdm.md).

 MAM enrollment is integrated with adding a work account flow to a personal device.
 If both MAM and Azure AD integrated MDM services are provided in an organization, a users’ personal devices will be enrolled to MAM or MDM depending on the user’s actions.
 If a user adds their work or school Azure AD account as a secondary account to the machine, their device will be enrolled to MAM.
 If a user joins their device to Azure AD, it will be enrolled to MDM.
 In general, a device that has a personal account as its primary account is considered a personal device and should be enrolled to MAM.
 An Azure AD join, and enrollment to MDM, should be used to manage corporate devices.

 On personal devices, users can add an Azure AD account as a secondary account to the device while keeping their personal account as primary.
 Users can add an Azure AD account to the device from a supported Azure AD integrated application, such as the next update of Microsoft Office 365 or Microsoft Office Mobile.
-Alternatively, users can add an Azure AD account from Settings>Accounts>Access work or school.
+Alternatively, users can add an Azure AD account from **Settings>Accounts>Access work or school**.

 Regular non-admin users can enroll to MAM.